Tsuyoshi Tezuka: Career

 Tezuka works as the manager at a used car dealership called Kids Heart in the Aichi Prefecture.
 It is well known largely for the Nissan approved conversion of the Sileighty and many of the cars it sells are sought after by racers.
 He also runs a car graphics shop and website which he set up called T2 Koubou, as he enjoys working on computers and makes his own websites.

-He started drifting professionally at the first round of the D1 Grand Prix, he was very happy that his family approved of this career choice, even more so when they come to cheer him on.
+Tezuka started drifting professionally at the first round of the D1 Grand Prix, he was very happy that his family approved of this career choice, even more so when they come to cheer him on.
 In 2005 he was signed by Bee*Racing a tuning firm renowned for their Nissan Skyline GT-R (R32) known as the B324R.
-Since then his driving has come along a lot, finishing 9th in the 2006 season, 4th in the 2007 season, and gaining his first win in the third round of the 2008 series.
+Since then his driving has come along a lot, finishing ninth in the 2006 season, fourth in the 2007 season, and gaining his first win in the third round of the 2008 series.